GavinHuttley/tib/_sources/version_control/index.rst.txt

 These instructions are focussed on having a repository (see :ref:`version_glossary` for definitions) that is hosted at GitHub and for which there will be a clone on a computer that you will use for writing your code.
 If you don't already have one, sign up for a GitHub_ account.

-.. [#] You will make life easier for yourself if you upload a SSH key to your GitHub account.
-This requires you create a SSH key.
-See `instructions here <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`_ for doing both of these things.

 You also need ``git`` installed on the machine where you will be writing / running the code [#]_.

 .. [#] If you are doing my course, ``git`` has already been installed on the class server.